 What type of data do we keep?

-Name, address, email, phone, interested parties, key holder names, key holder email, key holder phone, tenant names, tenant email, tenant phone, car registration plates, other general contact information, general notes, email, transaction details.
+Name, address, email, phone number, interested parties, key holder names, key holder email, key holder phone, tenant names, tenant email, tenant phone, car registration plates, other general contact information, general notes, email, transaction details.

 ACCESSGREEN also acts as a CCTV data processor for some Owner Management Companies as well as maintaining access control systems.

 Who is this data shared with?